Faizanunipd/Discovering-Shared-Action-Routines/README.md

 ## Description

-This repository contains the source code, datasets, experimental artifacts, and evaluation scripts used in the BPM 2026 paper *"Discovering Shared-Action Routines from Interleaved Executions for Robotic Process Automation"*.
+This repository contains the source code, datasets, experimental artefacts, evaluation scripts and statistical significance results  used in the BPM 2026 paper *"Discovering Shared-Action Routines from Interleaved Executions for Robotic Process Automation"*.

 ## Repository Structure